thosgood/this-weeks-finds/markdown/101-151/week102.md

 π~m~(S^k^) = {0} whenever m \< k

-The {0} there is just a standard way to write a set with only one element, which we call \"zero\".
-So what we mean is that there\'s only *one* homotopy class of ways to map a sphere to a sphere of higher dimension.
-There is always enough \"room\" to wiggle around one map until it looks like another.
+The {0} there is just a standard way to write a set with only one element, which we call "zero".
+So what we mean is that there's only *one* homotopy class of ways to map a sphere to a sphere of higher dimension.
+There is always enough "room" to wiggle around one map until it looks like another.

 What about mapping a sphere to another sphere of *lower* dimension?
 Here